Aparnarr/documentation_guides_markdown/tableswire.md

 - `RequestId`: Long (8 bytes).
 This field contains the client-generated _ID_ that has been propagated to identify a client request.
 - `SegmentName`: String (2 bytes) followed by that many bytes of Java's Modified UTF-8.
 This indicates the name of the Stream Segment.
-- `delegationToken`:String (2 byte) followed by that many bytes of Java's Modified UTF-8.
+- `delegationToken`: String (2 byte) followed by that many bytes of Java's Modified UTF-8.
 This was added to perform _auth_.
 It is an opaque-to-the-client token provided by the Controller that says it's allowed to make this call.
 -`TableEntries` : tableEntries;